 However, once we arrived at the vet and I let him out of the carrier in the vain hope of holding and comforting him until the vet could see him, he got it in his fuzzy little brain that his life was in danger and he transformed from being a fairly docile kitty into a miniature version of his namesake and going full-beast-mode, first hiding under the examining room couch, hissing and growling while steadfastly refusing to come out (the feline equivalent of an extended middle finger), and then going into full-on attack mode when the tech tried to pick him up.

 Making a temporary strategic retreat, the tech and vet returned.
-This time the tech wore a pair of elbow-length heavy leather gauntlets with steel-reinforced fingers.
+This time the tech wore a pair of elbow-length heavy leather gauntlets with its fingers reinforced by steel bands.

 We’ve all heard the term I used in the title of this chapter, but few — if any — of us have ever truly witnessed a person or animal doing precisely that.
 Tiger was doing everything in his earthly power to defend his fuzzy life in an all-out attempt to dismember/disembowel both the tech and the vet.
 He fought so desperately and valiantly, his gums were left bleeding and he left fang dents in the tech’s hands even through those massively heavy gloves.
 He clawed those gauntlets so hard, he ripped claws from his own feet, as well as injuring his right-rear leg —possibly a sprain or torn muscle/ligament.